dave-vazquez/hacker-news/README.md

 Not off to a good start.

 What we're looking at is an array of story ids.
-This means to ge the _actual_ data we need, we'll need to make 30 additional requests (30 per page) before we can render any content to the feed - and if you were hoping for some optional parameters for pagination or result limiting, there are none.
+This means to get the _actual_ data we need, we'll need to make 30 additional requests (30 per page) before we can render any content to the feed - and if you were hoping for some optional parameters for pagination or a way to limit the number of results, there aren't any.
 It's 500 items or nothing at all.

 Let's make a fetch for to top story in the list above: